yining-yuan/PDFStream/README.md

 2. Observe status messages while processing occurs.
 3. See document appear in the list (summary only, not full text).
 4. Click a document to trigger similarity search (if implemented in UI) or view details.
-5. Use the text search box for thematic queries.
+5. Use the Keywords by PI section to see a PI’s aggregated keywords; use approximate keyword match to filter by terms.
 6. Open a PDF in a new browser tab via its link.
 7. Edit keywords in the modal when human-curated adjustments are desired.